sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/writing_an_indexer.md

 The call `doc.ToMarkdown(...)` refers to a function defined in a remote package.
 In order to support a remote jump-to-definition operation (assuming that the remote package has also been indexed), we need to give the definition a stable name that will be the same in both indexes, and we need to emit enough information to determine _in what remote index_ the definition lives.

 We create a _moniker_ vertex with a kind property specifying the direction of dependency (`import` for a remote definition and `export` for a definition that can be _used_ remotely in other indexes), a scheme property that indicates the source of the moniker, and an identifier property.
-Moniker identifiers should be unique within the specified scheme in a single LSIF index (such that a two monikers with the same scheme and identifier should refer to teh same symbol), but is not necessarily unique across indexes.
+Moniker identifiers should be unique within the specified scheme in a single LSIF index (such that a two monikers with the same scheme and identifier should refer to the same symbol), but is not necessarily unique across indexes.

 We also create a _packageInformation_ vertex that specifies name, manager, and version properties.
 The value of the name and value properties should refer to the package dependency (in the case of an import moniker), or should refer to the package being provided by the project/document being indexed (in the case of an export moniker).
 The value fo the manager property should be the name of the package management system (e.g. npm, gomod, pip) providing the package.

-Monikers are attached to ranges or result sets vai a _moniker_ edge, and package information vertices are attached to moniker vertices via a _packageInformation_ edge, as follows.
+Monikers are attached to ranges or result sets via a _moniker_ edge, and package information vertices are attached to moniker vertices via a _packageInformation_ edge, as follows.

 ```json
 {"id": "1", "type": "vertex", "label": "range", "start": {"line": 78, "character": 6}, "end": {"line": 78, "character": 16}}